domiwk/didots/ARTIFACT-EVALUATION.md

 ### **Evaluating Multiple Systems**

-If you have already trained models and want to evaluate multiple systems fill in the `SYSTEMS_PATHS` with an entry for each system.
+If you have already trained models and want to evaluate multiple systems fill in the `SYSTEMS_PATHS` in `./scripts/main_eval.py` with an entry for each system.

 For example:
 ```